Skip to main content

 Lake Michigan Hiking Trail

 Take the paved hiking trail down to Lake Michigan and follow the sandy steps down to the beach.
 You can feel the lake breeze, and see if any gulls or ducks are out on the water.
-Continue walking on the North Lake Terrace Trail, stop by the new Milner Lake Michigan Viewing Deck for another great view of Lake Michigan, and then continue on and head up the wooden steps to return to the building.
+Continue walking on the North Lake Terrace Trail, stop by the Milner Lake Michigan Viewing Deck for another great view of Lake Michigan, and then continue on and head up the wooden steps to return to the building.

 Wheelchair Accessible Hike